 - have applied for and received an allocation of coverage from the Sick Leave Bank Committee (see application instructions above).

 You may elect to join the Sick Leave Bank during open enrollment (month of October) any year by donating 1 or more days of your accrued sick leave.
 Benefit time accrues to the Bank when a member is drawing from the Sick Leave Bank.
 The MSP SLB Committee also reviews all MSP member requests to use more than five (5) personal sick days to secure income while caring for a family member ("family sick time").

 Non-Unit Sick Leave Bank (SLB)

 The Non-Unit SLB can provide income security to an employee on an approved leave due to a serious health condition that disables them from performing the essential functions of their job, where the disabling illness/injury is not work-related and there is a reasonable expectation of the employee returning to perform the essential functions of the job from which they became disabled.

-Prior to drawing from the SLB a member must be granted an approved leave (following the standard leave application process), obtain approval from the SLB Committee and exhaust all of his or her own accrued sick, vacation and personal leave.
+Prior to drawing from the SLB a member must be granted an approved leave (following the standard leave application process), obtain approval from the SLB Committee and exhaustion all of his or her own accrued sick, vacation and personal leave.
 The SLB Committee considers applications for income replacement based on information provided by the employee and his/her physician(s).
 In order to request Non-Unit Sick Leave Bank benefits an employee must submit the following items to the SLB Committee care-of the Human Resources Employee Service Center by mail, fax or in-person: